jarusll/the-logs/index.md

 I am using make file for now, It should do the job.
 I'll use docker-compose.yml when the need arises.
 Plus I wanna use makefiles, I want to integrate them in my workflow.

+I really need to edit my videos.
+I will edit them for the coming days along with tinkering with docker.

 # 2022-04-10

 ### Plan for today